 At Shelving + Rack Systems, our carton flow racks can be integrated seamlessly into your existing pallet racking system, allowing for both systems to function simultaneously if necessary.

 5. Product Type

 To ensure that carton flow racking is the right option for your business, you need to think about the type of products that you are handling.
-There are many different types of carton flow racking options available to suit different types of products from perishables to fragile items.
-If you have a large variety of products, you may need a flow racking system that requires little to no configuration to handle various types of product.
+There are many different types of carton flow racking options available to suit different types of products from perishables to fragile items. buy oxycodone 10mg online without having any prescription, If you have a large variety of products, you may need a flow racking system that requires little to no configuration to handle various types of product.

 6. Carton Weight and Number of Cartons